Guild Education valued at $3.75 billion with newest round – TechCrunch

 A platform like Guild helps employers keep talent in the pipeline and offer a solid benefit: paid education for their employees.
 The startup connects employers with these learning providers, and then takes a cut of tuition revenue as its core business model.

 While Carlson declined to share revenue or profitability, she did confirm that Guild has more than doubled its revenue since COVID began last March.
-She estimates that over 4 million Americans have access to the Guild through their employer.
+She estimates that more than 4 million Americans have access to Guild through their employer.

 The up-skilling world is crowded, with platforms like Udemy, Coursera, Degreed and others all competing to help students get better employment opportunities.
 Guild sits in a niche spot, by helping those employed, stay employed.
 Or as Carlson puts it, taking people out of today’s job, for tomorrow’s job.

-While the competition is steep, the co-founder thinks their angle prepares them well for the lifelong learning movement and changing tides of employment in the country,
+While the competition is steep, the co-founder thinks their angle prepares them well for the lifelong learning movement and changing tides of employment in the country.

 “The data that’s flowing through our pipes is helping us have a more robust picture of the working adult learner than anyone else in the country,” she said.
 “We have more of a robust picture about the data that sits on both the education and the employment side of the aisle.”